daniyalshah/csci3055u-project-template/standard-library/README.md

-This folder contains the sample code to illustrate some useful functionalities and data structures offered by the standard library of the language.
+## Using and showing Binary Tree's, which is a specific data structure in Scala

-## Using and showing examples of the Standard Library in Scala.
+* by only using standard libraries